 These little fellas can connect to an Echo Dot to play music from Amazon Music, Spotify, Pandora, iHeartRadio, and TuneIn.
 They produce an impressive amount of sound considering their size, and their weather-proofing makes them perfect for outdoor parties.

 These wireless earbuds — smaller than Apple’s AirPods — now come with an Alexa compatibility.
-Once the earbuds are connected to the Dash app, users can stream from Amazon Music Library, Amazon Prime Music, Audible, and TuneIn Radio — and they can upload 4GB of mp3s for listening at any time, so they don’t need to be tethered to a phone to go outside for a bit.
+Once the earbuds are connected to the Dash app, users can stream from Amazon Music Library, Amazon Prime Music, Audible, and TuneIn Radio — and they can upload 4GB of music for listening at any time, so they don’t need to be tethered to a phone to go outside for a bit.